-- Continue to further strive for free trade between the EU and Japan without obstacles by pursuing regulatory cooperation, harmonisation and mutual recognition of international regulations and testing procedures. - Regularly consult companies of all sizes to ensure the best implementation of Regulatory cooperation.
+- Continue to further strive for free trade between the EU and Japan without obstacles by pursuing regulatory cooperation, harmonisation and mutual recognition of international regulations and testing procedures. - In the same vein, ensure that the EPA is continuously updated and that new aspect are added as they become necessary.
+For instance, new technologies, public health issues, cross-border flow of data, etc. - Immediately consult with industry in order to set up working groups in sectors that would benefit from closer regulatory cooperation - Regularly consult companies of all sizes to ensure the best implementation of Regulatory cooperation.

-- Regulatory cooperation will help the EU and Japan to take the lead in setting global standards and regulations, and will benefit not only companies but also the economies and society as a whole. - Stronger trade and further integration of our economies will also act as a counterweight to protectionist tendencies and developments. - Global solidarity, cooperation and effective multilateralism are required more than ever to defeat the virus as well as to ensure economic recovery.
+- For regulatory cooperation to be successful, negotiators on both sides must be given the appropriate mandate so that the result of the talks can be properly implemented and enforced.
+There is a need for a follow-up to ensure this. - Through regulatory cooperation new technologies can be shared and introduced on both market with a minimum delay.
+This in turn leads to more benefits for industry and consumers, hence society as a whole. - Global solidarity, cooperation and effective multilateralism are required more than ever to defeat the virus as well as to ensure economic recovery.
 It is therefore extremely important to further develop the EU-Japan relationship to show other countries that such cooperative relationships are possible.